Accredited by the National Council for the Training of Journalists

 The creative industries are seen as driving growth and innovation not only in the UK but in many other economies around the world.
 The UK’s creative industries are growing at almost twice the rate of the wider economy.
-This programme gives students the skills, knowledge and confidence to work in the media in a range of roles.
+You will gain the skills, knowledge and confidence to work in the media in a range of roles.

-Equips students with professional skills in journalism and authorship from news and non-fiction to brands and content
+Equips students with professional skills in journalism from news and features to brands and content

 The exciting new programme is distinctive in its approach.
 Full attention is paid to the changing models of journalism, from branded content and not-for-profit journalism to big data scraping and social media crowdsourcing.
 Students grow their skills in digital and multi-platform journalism and authorship and form an understanding of the different ways of presenting information and published content.
 There is an emphasis on writing, authorship and commercially relevant journalism throughout the programme, and you will come out of the programme with a portfolio of content, across media formats, relevant to roles across the media and in other organizations where there is a need to communicate to external audiences.